apankowski/garcon/README.md

 The service is written in Kotlin and uses the following stack:

-* Kotlin 1.9 on Java 19 (docker image is based on JRE 21)
+* Kotlin 2
-* Gradle 8.6 (with build script in Kotlin)
+* Gradle 8 (with build script in Kotlin)
-* Spring Boot 3.2
+* Spring Boot 3
 * Jooq for database access
 * PostgreSQL 10+
-* Kotest 5.8 and MockK 1.13 for tests
+* Kotest 5 and MockK for tests
-* ArchUnit 1.2 for architecture tests
+* ArchUnit 1 for architecture tests

 ## Building & running locally